snaury/copper/doc/PROTOCOL.md

 Setting ACK flag is akin to sending `100 Continue` in HTTP: the client may wish to hold off on sending additional data until the server proves that it is willing to receive it and that it won't immediately fail.
 While the use of stream acknowledgements is optional in the core protocol, client and server must negotiate separately whether its use is mandatory between them.
 One example would be the copper rpc, where acknowledgements are handled automatically and transparently for the user.

-Payload MUST NOT exceed available space in the endpoint stream window.
+Payload MUST NOT exceed available space in the target stream window.

 Sending DATA frames without an OPEN flag set is only allowed when the stream is open, sending DATA frames after EOF is not permitted.